trpc-group/trpc-go/CONTRIBUTING.md

 4. What did you expect to see?
 5. What did you see instead?

-For change proposals, see Proposing Changes To [tRPC-Go-Proposals](to-do).
+For change proposals, see Proposing Changes To [tRPC-Go-Proposals](https://github.com/trpc-group/proposal).

 ## Contributing code

 Follow the [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow) to [create a GitHub pull request](https://docs.github.com/en/get-started/quickstart/github-flow#create-a-pull-request).
+If this is your first time submitting a PR to the tRPC-Go project, you will be reminded in the "Conversation" tab of the PR to sign and submit the [Contributor License Agreement](https://github.com/trpc-group/cla-database/blob/main/Tencent-Contributor-License-Agreement.md).
+Only when you have signed the Contributor License Agreement, your submitted PR has the possibility of being accepted.

 Some things to keep in mind:
 - Ensure that your code conforms to the project's code specifications.